bokeh/bokeh/docs/bokeh/source/docs/dev_guide/writing_tests.rst

     repository, you need to generate and commit the baseline files using :ref:`Bokeh's CI <contributor_guide_testing_ci>`.

-    The baseline files are platform-dependent.
+    The baseline files are platform-dependent and sensitive to the exact test environment.
 This is why the CI will only work reliably if you upload baseline files that were created by the CI, not locally created files.

     Before generating new baseline images with Bokeh's CI, `rebase`_ your branch to make sure all tests are up to date.